konaindev/React-Django/README.md

 May need to run `gcloud auth login` if it's your first time.

-*GOOGLE_APPLICATION_CREDENTIALS can be found in Remarkably's Dropbox > engineering > credentials.
-Copy and paste the entire json as the value for GOOGLE_APPLICATION_CREDENTIALS.
+*GOOGLE_SERVICE_ACCOUNT_KEY can be found in Remarkably's Dropbox > engineering > credentials.
+Copy and paste the entire json as the value for GOOGLE_SERVICE_ACCOUNT_KEY.

 ### Storybook